kennethgring/40kBattleSim/README.md

 Get the attacker with the corresponding primary key, if it exists and the user has access to it.

+*Only as necessary as the FixedSimResults class.*

 ## `Entry<Weapon> getWeapon(UserId userId, Pk pk)`

 Get the weapon with the corresponding primary key, if it exists and the user has access to it.

+*Only as necessary as the FixedSimResults class.*

 ## `Entry<Defender> getDefender(UserId userId, Pk pk)`

 Get the defender with the corresponding primary key, if it exists and the user has access to it.

+*Only as necessary as the FixedSimResults class.*

 ## `class UserId`